Spring has sprung, and more "For sale" signs have been popping up in yards across the country.

 5. Vet potential homebuyers

-For buyers, financing is all about home loan approval, and buyers who are short on cash might be especially keen to get a low- or no-down payment loan insured by the Federal Housing Administration (FHA) or guaranteed by the U.S. Department of Veterans Affairs (VA), respectively.
+For buyers, financing is all about getting approved for a mortgage, and buyers who are short on cash might be especially keen to get a low- or no-down payment loan insured by the Federal Housing Administration (FHA) or guaranteed by the U.S. Department of Veterans Affairs (VA), respectively.

-For sellers, though, financing is all about the buyer's ability to close and in that context, you might view a loan program that requires a healthy down payment as a better sign.
+For sellers, though, financing is all about the buyer's ability to close and in that context, you might view a loan program that requires a healthy down payment and fewer hoops for you to jump through as a better sign.

 "As a buyer, you think you've submitted a really good contract, which is basically a lowball (offer) with the minimum down and minimum deposit," Bourne-Pirovic says.
 "When you're selling, things that are attractive are a higher deposit and a conventional loan, instead of FHA or VA."